 The use of shareholdings in hedging arrangements or as collateral for loans should be fully disclosed.
-Shares which are subject to future performance, holding periods, claw-back or shareholding requirements should not be hedged or used as collateral.
+Shares which are subject to future performance, holding periods, clawback or shareholding requirements should not be hedged or used as collateral.

 The UK Corporate Governance Code states that Remuneration Committees should develop a policy on post-employment shareholding requirements, which would require an executive to retain a proportion of their shareholding for a time period after they have left the employment of the company.

 IA members consider the post-employment shareholding requirement should apply for at least two years at a level equal to the lower of the shareholding requirement immediately prior to departure or the actual shareholding on departure.
-The Remuneration Committee should state the structures or processes it has in place to ensure that the post-employment shareholding requirements are maintained.
+The Remuneration Committee should state the structures or processes it has in place to ensure the continued enforcement of the post-employment shareholding requirement, particularly after a director has left the Company.
 This may require the establishment of employee ownership trusts or nominee accounts for the shares to be held in.
 Shareholders expect these post-employment shareholding requirements to be established for all new executive directors and for existing executive directors at the earliest opportunity and at a minimum by the company's next policy vote.